dassana-io/enterprise-docs/docs/query/intro.md

 # 🔎 Query

-Once you have some data ingested into Dassana's cloud lake, you can start writing some SLQ to query the data.
+Once you have some data ingested into Dassana's security data lake, you can start writing some SLQ to query the data.
 SLQ is similar to SQL, with some added sauce, so no need to learn yet another query language! 😅

 :::tip Example